telhawk-systems/telhawk-proxy/PROJECT_STRUCTURE.md

-# Project Structure — GoTrack Pixel
+# Project Structure — TelHawk Proxy Pixel

-This document explains the folder and file layout of the GoTrack Pixel project.
+This document explains the folder and file layout of the TelHawk Proxy Pixel project.
 It’s designed to be idiomatic Go, modular, and production‑ready, while keeping the codebase easy to navigate.

 ---